 Key performance area 7 presents the funding and financial arrangements for establishing and implementing disaster management in the District.
-It will make provision for:
+It will continuously strive to make provision for:

 Staff -Head of Centre Disaster Management Officials -5 to start with - one in every Municipality.